emmettcollings/bubbie-vi/a2tests/README.md

 Our original title screen test program's total size was 404B.
 Our input data was 34B, which consisted of 3 strings that were written to screen memory.

-# Exomizer 3

-**File:** bin/exomizer/exomizerCompressionCompressed.prg (435 bytes)

-**Compression Ratio:** 0.93

-Exomizer 3 was pretty straightforward in regard to the implementation within our code.
-It took a bit of time to get functional properly, due to mistakes regarding the jump address, so the compression wasn't occurring properly.

-As explained above, Exomizer 3 was straightforward to implement.
-All that was required to get it up and running was copying the two files for Exomizer's decrunchers and importing the `main.s` file into our title screen code.
-After that, all we needed to do was compile the title screen like before, and then we'd run `exomizer` (the compressor) in VIC-20 mode with a jump address of `0x1101`.
-It'd take in our previously built prg file (Which contained our original code, plus the decruncher's code), and produce a new compressed prg.

-Finally, moving on to if it's an efficient compression method or not.
-Exomizer 3 had a compression ratio of 0.93.
-So, we saw an increase in size, which isn't what you'd want of a compression method.
-However, this could be due to the fact that our input data was so small.
-If we were to compress a larger file, we'd likely see a better compression ratio.
-However, it still does not appear to be the best compression method.

 # Byte repetition encoding (data general)

 **File:** bin/RLE_General/RLE_General.prg (330 bytes)